 - Fresh discussions: One of the most beneficial elements of using visuals is the fact that it allows you to tell a story with your insights and, as a result, drill down deeper into specific segments of data.
 By utilizing your own dashboard storytelling efforts, you will be able to spot fresh insights and spark new discussions based on the growth, development, and direction of your business.
 Moreover, with the use of inspirational, informational graphics, you’ll engage your target audience on a deeper level, encouraging the kind of online discussions that will boost brand awareness, expand your reach, and help you position yourself as a thought leader in your field.

-Our Top 12 of The Best Data Visualizations
+Our Top 24 Best Data Visualizations

 1) Transparency International

 The first of our interactive data visualization examples will be this clean, simple interactive diagram that displays the results of Transparency International’s Corruption Survey data.
 Bold red makes the results pop out immediately.
-The visualization uses icons instead of words to communicate the different sectors included in the survey, making the presentation very visually appealing.
+This visual uses icons instead of words to communicate the different sectors included in the survey, making the presentation very visually appealing.
 Transparency International shows the viewer the relationships between the geographic location of the country and the type of corruption, leaving the audience to draw their own conclusions.